 The Crohn’s and Colitis New Zealand Charitable Trust (CCNZ), was established in early 2010 to respond to the needs of Crohn’s and colitis sufferers across New Zealand.
 The Trust was officially launched in Parliament in July 2010 by Associate Ministers of Health, Hon Tariana Turia and Hon Peter Dunne.

-Crohn’s and Colitis Support Groups are operating in 12 regions throughout New Zealand including: Northland, Auckland, Waikato, Bay of Plenty, Hawkes Bay, Taranaki, Manawatu, Wellington, Nelson, Canterbury, South Canterbury, Otago and Southland.
+Crohn’s and Colitis Support Groups are operating in 13 regions throughout New Zealand including: Auckland, Waikato, Bay of Plenty, Rotorua, Hawkes Bay, Taranaki, Manawatu, Wairarapa, Wellington, Nelson, Canterbury, Otago and Southland.

 What are Crohn's disease and ulcerative colitis?